• Skip to primary navigation

 6. Serve tofu hot with the citrus wedges and fresh rosemary to garnish.

 FAST version.
 So if you are in a rush, yes you can make this tofu in about ten minutes.
 You just skip the marination process and saute the tofu with the liquid until it is absorbed and steams off.
 The tofu will be slightly less flavorful, and crispy-edged, but it will still be quite yummy.
-The ONE change to the recipe: instead of 3 Tbsp satsuma juice, just add 1.
+The ONE change to the recipe: instead of 3 tablespoon satsuma juice, just add 1.
 Also, to achieve some rosemary-infused flavor, add a few sprigs of rosemary to the pan as you saute.

 About Kathy Patalsky